-To support mental health and emotional wellness, students in Grades 7 & 8 will begin participating in Second Step; a weekly program that teaches goal setting, peer relationship skills, bullying prevention, and other topics around emotional wellness and mental health.
-In addition, students will participate in assessments that help school counselors monitor their unique needs and implement specific programs to support individuals and groups.
+To support mental health and emotional wellness, students in Grades PreK through 8th will begin participating in Second Step; a weekly program that teaches goal setting, peer relationship skills, bullying prevention, and other topics around emotional wellness and mental health.
+In addition, students will participate in assessments that help School Counselors monitor their unique needs and implement specific programs to support individuals and groups.
 Funding for these programs is provided through state and federal grants.

-TESTING
+PENNSYLVANIA STATE TESTING